wso2/docs-open-banking/en/docs/develop/custom-event-executor.md

 1. Once implemented, build a JAR file for your Custom Event Executor and place it in the
    `<IS_HOME>/repository/components/lib` and `<APIM_HOME>/repository/components/lib` directories.
 2. Open the `<IS_HOME>/repository/conf/deployment.toml` file.
-3. Find the `[open_banking.event]` tag and configure the queue size, number of worker threads, and then the event executor using the Fully Qualified Name (FQN) of your custom event executor class.
+3. Find the `[open_banking.event]` tag and configure the queue size, the number of worker threads, and the event executor using the Fully Qualified Name (FQN) of your custom event executor class.
 For example:

        ``` toml